Goregaon (Raigad): Temples

 Among the old temples in Goregaon, the temple of Mallikarjuna, or Siddhesvar, is thought to have been built approximately 800 years ago.
 The shrine is said to be self-originated or Swayambhu.
 Situated on the top of the hill and bordering the town on the north, it is 413 ft in height.

-The Ganapati temple has a building that is unique in India due to the fact that the shrine's upper half is the body of a male and the lower half is that of a female.

-The temple of Vithoba is 200 years old and has fine specimens of sculptures and carvings on the pillars.
+The temple of Viththal Rukhmai was constructed in 1742 and has fine specimens of sculptures and carvings on its wooden pillars.
 The existence of Srichakra marks is another distinguishing feature of this temple.

 To the north of the town, on a descent, there is the dargah of Daud Malik, a well-known Muslim Fir.

 On the border of Goregaon is the Samaj Samata Mandir Hall, and Lord Buddha's Temple.
 The hall and temple are a beautiful example of Sarva Dharma Sama Bhava.
 It is said that the temple and Samaj Samata Mandir were built by Panchsheel Buddha Jana Seva Samiti's Goregaon Vibhag.
 The late Chandrakant Adhikari—advocate; the first sarpanch of Goregaon village, serving for 12 years; colleague of B. R. "Babasaheb" Ambedkar, in his Khoti abolition movement; and Dalit Mitra awardee—was a force behind the Samaj Samata Mandir and temple project.
 He devoted many years to this project, despite being over 75 years old.
 Since 1980, people from all castes and creeds have also contributed.
 The project and hall are useful for multiple purposes as they are located on the state highway to Shriwardhan.

 Education

 Schools

-The Secular Education Trust, Goregaon, operates three schools: Zainab Tobaccowala Secular School (English medium) from 1st to 10th standard, Chandrakant Adhikari Vidyalaya (Marathi medium) from 8th to 10th standard, and Karuna Kindergarten (pre-school to kindergarten).
-Uday Adhikari, Advocate, is chairman of the Trust.